jpthiele/dealii-Wiki/Eclipse.md

 - Spectrum theme: https://marketplace.eclipse.org/content/eclipse-spectrum-dark-theme

 After installing the plugin go to `Window`->`Preferences` and search for `Appearance`.

+## Filtering Problems/Tasks by active project

+In the lower frame, there are `Problems` and `Tasks` tabs.
+By default all issues from the current workspace are showed that might not be optimal.
+To change that, locate buttons on the upper-right side of the tab, click on `Filters`, disable `Show all items` and enable whatever you want.

 # Setting up a workspace in Eclipse using cmake4eclipse